nayere6342/sep11-freedom-project/blog/entry03.md

 Third:

-* Third of all is the lose screen.
-This clear all the objects on the screen.
+* Third of all is the loose screen.
+This clears all the objects on the screen.

-* Then it load the player charactor onto the screen as well as the player's final score.
+* Then it loads the player character onto the screen as well as the player's final score.

 ```Js
 scene("lose", (score) => {